|

 base.
 A key issue here is identifying what is meant by the public

 sector.
-UNISON Scotland believes that this is an opportunity to
+UNISON Scotland believes that this is an opportunity

-careers companies, leisure trusts, further education colleges
+Water Authorities, careers companies, leisure trusts, further

-over the years.
-We strongly support the inclusion of these bodies
+separated from Councils over the years.
+We strongly support

-in any legislation which underpins Best Value in Scotland.
-We
+the inclusion of these bodies in any legislation which underpins

-would support a common framework as this would allow for agreed
+as this would allow for agreed conditions to apply across all

-conditions to apply across all Councils, and would reduce the
+Councils, and would reduce the power of Councils who wished

 duties of the Accounts Commission to have regard to a new duty